Many people use the term “full coverage,” but what does it mean?

 This is where medical payments coverage comes in.
 This insurance will pay for medical treatment for victims regardless of whether you were to blame for the accident.
 It can also pay for medical care to any of your passengers who were injured.

-Medical payments coverage is optional in Georgia, but it is definitely something you should consider if you are trying to get full coverage.
 Generally, insurers offer at least $2,000 in coverage but policies can go up to $10,000.
 Of course, your monthly car insurance premium will also increase.

 You might wonder why someone would get medical payments coverage if they have health insurance.
 After all, your health insurance should cover the cost of medical care, even if you are responsible for the accident.

 However, some people have health insurance policies with high deductibles.
 You can use medical payments coverage to pay for the deductible.
 You might also want the added protection of knowing you have coverage if you cause a wreck and injure a passenger.
-Two thousand dollars in coverage might not sound like much, but every bit is helpful after an expensive collision.

 Contact Our Georgia Accident Attorneys Today With Questions

 MG Law helps injured motorists obtain compensation following an accident.
-Our team can help if you are negotiating with another motorist’s liability carrier, or if you were struck by an uninsured driver and need to make a claim on your UM policy.
+Our legal team can help if you are negotiating with another motorist’s liability carrier, or if you were struck by an uninsured driver and need to make a claim on your UM policy.
 We might be able to help in other claims, depending on the circumstances.

 Please contact us online or call (770) 988-5252 today.